 There are various options for setting up an environment for completing the task on your own computer, listed on the software setup page.
 Among them is a new 'virtual appliance' that runs under VirtualBox, and immediately provides everything you might need.

-I wrote my solutions using the same TEX format as the coursebook, with nicely printed ML code, but you need not do anything similar: a simple word-processed document with code shown in a monospaced font will be enough.
+I wrote my solutions using the same TEX (not LaTEX) format as the coursebook, with nicely printed ML code, but you need not do anything similar: a simple word-processed document with code shown in a monospaced font will be enough.
 Sometimes the instructions ask for code changes to be shown as

 diff listings, and for this it's convenient (even if not required) to use version control software.
 I habitually use Mercurial rather than Git for reasons I've explained elsewhere, but GIT can provide listings in an identical format.
 To get the printed form shown in the sample reports, where changes are highlighted in bold, I used